shichiro-nakahara/docs/docs/glossary.md

 ### Account Note

-The accounts registered by users on PolyAztec are represented by account notes.
+The accounts registered by users on Nata Network are represented by account notes.
 An account note associates spending keys and aliases with an account.
 The spending key is used to sign transactions.

 ### Account Recovery